-Reducing traffic on each LAN segment is one benefit of the bridging functions of a IOLINK Ethernet bridge/router.
+Reducing traffic on each LAN segment is one benefit of the bridging functions of a router.
 There are several simple methods that may be used to provide a further reduction of inter-LAN traffic.
 The examples that follow present a few very simple methods to reduce inter-LAN traffic, without necessarily reducing resource capability.